Local Teenager Saves Puppy’s Life

 INSPIRED BY TRAGEDY, SAVE-FL WORKS TO AVOID EUTHANASIA IN PETS

 “Too frequently there would be animals that would come in to the hospital that were savable,” says Ethan Rappaport, a teenage assistant working at a south Florida emergency veterinary center during summer break.
-But, often, pet owners could not afford emergency treatment and Ethan would write in files as to why the dog died.
+But, often, pet owners could not afford emergency treatment.
+Ethan (pictured above with his dog Bear) would write in files as to why the dog died.
 “And, then I had to prepare the pets for pick up by the cremation service,” he added solemnly.
 “It just happened too often.
 I looked at the cases and realized this could be fixed.”

 Ethan was a freshman at Marjory Stoneman Douglas High School during the February 14th, 2018 school shooting that left 17 fellow classmates and teachers dead.
 Fortunate to have walked out of school that day, Ethan knew then, that he wanted to do something very meaningful and special with his life.
 He has since created SAVE-FL, a non-profit 501(c)3 combining his love of animals with the goal of positively impacting the community.
 Ethan has help from his brother Jack (Save-FL President) and Will Reichenbach (Treasurer).

 Often, companion animals are presented to emergency and critical care hospitals with an unexpected, but savable emergency or illness.
 But, when the owners are unable to pay for services, animals whose illnesses are terminal without intervention are often euthanized instead.
 The goal of SAVE-FL is to step in and help, when the owner cannot afford treatment.